HasanMothaffar/Operating-Systems-1-Bash-Scripting/readme.md

 # Operating Systems (1) - Final Project

-In the final project for the Operating Systems course at Damascus University, fourth yeat, we were given a task to create a simple key-value database and add some basic features to it using Bash.
+In the final project for the Operating Systems course at Damascus University, fourth year, we were given some tasks that we have to solve using Bash.
+They cover different aspects of shell scripting such as managing files,

 ## Overview

 The project consists of 5 questions:

-1. Interaction with database:
+1. Interaction with text files:

-We have to interact with a text-file database using operations the will be described below.
+We have to interact with a simple text file database (key-value pair) using operations that will be described below.
 The script can be invoked like this `./q1-database-interaction.bash db_name` in the case there already exists a db file.
 Or, you can do this `./q1-database-interaction.bash --create db_name` to create a new db file.

 Operations that we have to support: